South Wonston: Governance

 South Wonston is part of the Wonston and Micheldever ward which elects three councillors to Winchester City Council, as well as the wider Winchester Downlands ward which elects a single councillor to Hampshire County Council.

 Education

 South Wonston Primary School is situated in the centre of the village on Downs Road.
 Attached to the school is the church of St Margaret's, which the school uses for functions.
 The village does not have its own secondary schools, but the majority of pupils continue onto Henry Beaufort School, in Harestock.

-Medical services
+Medical service

 There is a surgery located on Downs Road that is run as a branch surgery of the Gratton Surgery, Sutton Scotney.
-Gratton Surgery Website There is a prescription collection service provided by the Village Stores.

 Recreation ground

 The recreation ground is situated to the south east of the village.
 In the car park of the recreation ground there is a recycling centre for plastics, glass and clothes.
-There are two football pitches, a tarmac tennis court, a pavilion, a bike track, skate park, a newly renovated multi-purpose basketball court (lacking nets for some strange reason), the chalk pit (chalkies) and a play park.
+There are two football pitches, a tarmac tennis court, a pavilion, a bike track, skate park, a multi-purpose basketball court, the chalk pit (chalkies) and a play park.
 The car park is accessed from West Hill Road South.